USTA Junior Team Tennis

 Players MUST be registered on the team roster in TennisLink prior to match play.
 Failure to adhere to this rule will result in loss of points.

 All players must have credit for two team matches (must be separate dates) during the season to be eligible for USTA Atlanta league Play-offs & City Finals.
-A win by forfeit counts toward a player’s eligibility, but may only be counted for one of the two matches.
+A win by forfeit DOES NOT count towards a player’s eligibility.
 Playing twice is not permitted in the playoffs or City Finals.
-To be eligible to participate in the Georgia STATE CHAMPIONSHIPS, all players must have credit for three team matches (must be separate dates).

-Each team must have a Team Captain.
-No rotating team captains can be used for scheduling the matches and only knowledgeable parents should be in charge of a dual meet.
 Team captains should work together to ensure a smooth, positive experience for all.
 Team captains listed on TennisLink must be accessible to all teams in the division and to the coordinator.
 Information on TennisLink must be accurate.
 Corrections to a captain’s information can be made by sending an email that includes the captain’s USTA # to memberservices@USTA.com or by calling 1-800-990-8782.
 Your job goes beyond your team.
 Team captains may be captain of one team only.
-Background checks and youth protection training is mandatory for all team captains and co-captains.
+Background checks are mandatory for all team captains and co-captains.

 Each age group has an Overall Coordinator.
 Questions regarding leveling, add-ons, and scorecard corrections should be directed to Overall Coordinators.
 Only captains should contact the coordinator.
 Parents should direct their inquiries to the captain to be forwarded to the Overall Coordinator.
 If a conflict arises that cannot be resolved by the Team Captains within the rules, the Overall Coordinator should be contacted, but only after all efforts by Team Captains have failed.
 All official protests must be submitted by the Team Captain via email to the Overall Coordinator in writing with a copy to the USTA Atlanta Director of Junior Leagues within 5 days of the scheduled match being protested.